zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/handling-service-worker.md

 ## Important Hosting Configuration

-It's important that you do not allow browsers to cache the `service-worker.js` file.
+It's important that you do not allow browsers to cache the Service Worker file (by default: `sw.js`).
 Because otherwise updates to this file or to your app might slip through the cracks for browsers that load the service-worker from cache.

-This is why you must always make sure to add `"Cache-Control": "no-cache"` to the headers of `service-worker.js` file via your hosting service.
+This is why you must always make sure to add `"Cache-Control": "no-cache"` to the headers of `sw.js` file via your hosting service.

 As an example how this is done for Google Firebase, you would add the following to the `firebase.json` configuration: